Suicide claims more lives than war, murder, and natural disasters combined.

 - Ninety percent of all people who die by suicide have a diagnosable psychiatric disorder at the time of their death.

-- There are 3.6 male suicides for every female suicide, but twice as many females as males attempt suicide.
+- There are 3.63 male suicides for every female suicide, but 1.4 times as many females as males attempt suicide.

-- According to the latest available data 494,169 people visited a hospital for injuries due to self-harm, suggesting that approximately 12 people harm themselves for every reported death by suicide
+- According to the latest available data 575,000 people visited a hospital for injuries due to self-harm.

 The best way to prevent suicide is through early detection, diagnosis, and treatment of depression and other mental health conditions.